 The more things touching the floor, the longer it takes your eyes to process the room and the smaller it feels.
 I love huge dining tables and lots of chairs, but for every day, only keep out the chairs you need.
 Put the others away until needed (or even hang them on the wall for a beautiful traditional display).
 There are some really lovely folding chairs available, so much more than folding metal chairs of years past.
 IKEA has some great folding chair and table options.

 11 – Mirrors

 It’s a given, mirrors reflect light and multiply space – but where should you hang one?
 The easy answer is opposite something you like looking at, so opposite your best view but in a small room, there’s often more strategy needed.
 Opposite a light source is a natural choice, so if you have windows, reflecting that light is the first place to look.

 If opposite a light source is not an option, try to use the mirror to create balance.
 If the room is long and narrow, hang it on the long wall to widen the space.
 If the room is small and square, hang it opposite your dark accent wall or opposite a door so it’s what you’re drawn to when you walk in.

 If you can safely prop a large mirror on the floor and both visually lengthen the floor and reflect light, that’s a great option, as well.
 If you’re on a budget, mirror tiles are a great option and you can hang them with Command adhesive so they are removable (do a test on your wall first if damage is a concern).

-I hope these are helpful to you, I’m looking at moving into a tiny house when all my littles get to college so I’m super interested in anything that makes space feel larger right now.
-I’d love to hear your best tips and to see your before and after photos if you try any of these.
+I’m looking at moving into a tiny house when all my littles get to college and it’s such a trend right now, as well, so I’m constantly looking for anything that makes space feel larger.
+I’d love to hear your best tips and to see your before and after photos, tag us with #foodnfabric.
 Happy decorating!